irbekrm/game-of-life/README.md

 # game-of-life
 Conway's Game of Life.
-Built using React and HTML canvas
+Built using React and HTML5 canvas